Information For Authors

 5.1 Title page

 This must be the first page of the manuscript.
 Start page numbering from the Title page onward.
 Include the manuscript title (less than 18 words).
 Provide a running title of 5-6 words.
-Include full names, highest degree(s) awarded, and institutional affiliations of all authors.
+Include full names, highest degree(s) awarded, and authors' institutional affiliations.
 Use superscript numbers to designate institutional affiliations for each author.
-Provide the name and complete address, telephone numbers, and e-mail address of the corresponding author.
-Also include the numbers of references, tables, figures, and appendices along with word length for the article’s text (not including title page, abstract, references, tables, figures, or appendices).
-Please provide the word count of the abstract and up to five key words or terms for use in indexing.
+Provide the corresponding author's name and complete address, telephone numbers, and email address.
+Also include the number of references, tables, figures, and appendices along with word length for the article's Text (not including title page, abstract, references, tables, figures, or appendices).
+Please provide the word count of the abstract and up to five keywords or terms for indexing.

 5.2 Abstract

 Structured abstracts should adhere to the formats outlined in the instructions for each particular type of article.
-Include sufficient data in the abstract to inform the reader of the most important quantitative results in the manuscripts.
-Except for some qualitative papers, it will be unacceptable to include purely qualitative terms in the Abstract, such as “The intervention group had significantly more hospitalizations than the control group.”
+Include sufficient data in the Abstract to inform the reader of the most essential quantitative results in the manuscript.
+Except for some qualitative papers, including purely qualitative terms in the Abstract will be unacceptable, such as "The intervention group had significantly more hospitalizations than the control group."
 Ensure that the abstract and manuscript present consistent information.

 5.3 Manuscript text

-For all articles, organize manuscript text into sections generally matching Abstract sections.
-Double-space all text.
-Use a 12-point font for the abstract, text and references.
+Organize the manuscript text for all articles into sections that generally match the abstract sections.
+Double-space all Text.
+Use a 12-point font for the Abstract, Text, and references.
 Number the lines continuously.
-Tables and table legends may be single-spaced with the font size no smaller than 10-point.
+Tables and table legends may be single-spaced with the font size smaller than 10-point.
 Tables should be formatted in portrait orientation unless the manuscript is a systematic review.
 Abbreviations should be kept to a minimum and defined when first introduced.
-Standard medical abbreviations are allowed without being defined if commonly used instead of the full term, such as EKG, IV, etc. It is also not necessary to define standard statistical abbreviations such as N, SD (standard deviation), CI (confidence interval), and OR (odds ratio).
+Standard medical abbreviations, such as EKG, IV, are allowed without being defined if commonly used instead of the full term.
+It is also not necessary to define standard statistical abbreviations such as N, SD (standard deviation), CI (confidence interval), and OR (odds ratio).
 Do not abbreviate diseases or conditions (e.g., MI).
 Use generic drug names.
 For studies involving human subjects, include documentation of informed consent and institutional review board approval (or exemption) in the methods section.
-If your study is exempt, please include documentation of that as well.
-All measurements should be expressed with System International (SI) units.
+If your research is exempt, please include documentation of that as well.
+All measurements should be expressed in the International System of Units (SI).
 Other units may follow in parentheses if needed.
 Do not use footnotes, headers, or footers other than for page numbers.
-Do not use bulleted text or bolding except in table headings, which should be bolded.
+Do not use bulleted Text or bolding except in table headings, which should be bolded.
 Italics may be used.

-all type articles must be complete the following table.
-Use the least amount of words (100-150), should not be part of the abstract:
+All types of articles must complete the following Table.
+Use the least amount of words (100-150), and should not be part of the Abstract:

 Remark